Screen#

 print [3] on screen ▶

-A dark blue circular background displays three lines of white text, listing Sports Balls 2, Orange Barrels 3, and Blue Barrels 3.
-The numbers are aligned to the right of each label.
+A screenshot of the robot's screen shows three lines of white text, listing Sports Balls 2, Orange Barrels 3, and Blue Barrels 3.
+The numbers are aligned to the right of each label, and the list begins at the top of the screen.

 [Display the ID of the detected AprilTag.]